kordless/grub-2.0/README.md

 # Grub 2.0
+Grub 1.0 was an Open Source crawler designed to distribute the job of gathering content from the web.
+Grub was purchased and later resold to Wikimedia.
+2.0 is a further decentralization of the search processes needed for providing "sight" to the machine talking to the user.

-Grub is AI applied to crawling the web.
-When you give Grub a URL, it returns an image and index by which you can query for that image later.
-This may be useful in training new visual models.
+Grub provides image based search and crawling capabilities.
+When you give Grub a URL, it may return one or more images and indexes by which you can query for those images later using search.
+This may be useful in training machine learning models.

 Queried by URL, Grubs "crawls" the page visually using Gekcodriver.
 An image of the code run during the session is also available.